 NATIONAL BRUSH DAY

 The day follows Halloween, which traditionally is the single most significant day of candy consumption in the USA.
-The simple act of brushing your teeth twice daily for two minutes can have a substantial impact on cavity prevention as well as a myriad of oral diseases such as gingivitis.
+The simple act of brushing your teeth twice daily for two minutes can have a substantial impact on cavity prevention.
+It also impacts a myriad of oral diseases such as gingivitis.

 Spend some extra time explaining the importance of brushing your teeth to children.
 Replace your toothbrush.
 Use #NationalBrushDay when posting on social media.

-National Brush Day began in 2013 as an extension of the Kids’ Healthy Mouths public service advertising (PSA) campaign by The Partnership for Healthy Mouths, Healthy Lives.
-The coalition of more than 35 leading oral health organizations and the Ad Council launched the campaign in August 2012.
-National Brush Day is designed to remind and encourage parents to get their kids brushing their teeth for just two minutes, twice a day.
+The Partnership for Healthy Mouths, Healthy Lives launched National Brush Day in 2013 as an extension of the Kids’ Healthy Mouths public service advertising (PSA).
+The coalition of more than 35 leading oral health organizations and the Ad Council began the campaign in August 2012.
+The observance is designed to remind and encourage parents to get their kids brushing their teeth for just two minutes, twice a day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!